3vilb0ny/utils/dart/README.md

     }
   }

-  /// Split an iterable into multi iterables based on a test function Iterable<Iterable<E>> toChunks(bool Function(E element) test) sync* {
+  /// Split an [Iterable] into multi [Iterable]s based on a test function.
+  Iterable<Iterable<E>> toChunks(bool Function(E element) test) sync* {
     if (length <= 0) {
       yield [];